bryan-hoang/dnd-notes/notes/tidebreaker.md

   - Missing
   - Was in tent, and then disappeared
   - Camp is cluttered
-- Tavish is also missing after going to near the Grove
+- Tavish
+  - Right hand man to Nesinwry
 - Cara?
   - Close with Nesinwary
 - Tyr
   - Small Dwarf
-- Tavish hunting Manticore
 - Brigette
   - Stern productive Dwarf
   - Helped us with finding Tavish and the others
-  - Parrot (Thor)
-- Coru
+- Koru
   - Female Elf who's a druid living in the middle of the Grove
 - Accun
   - Located in Calruden
   - Order of the Vine
+    - Pasifist druidic circle
-  - Most powerful/notable Druid as noted by Coru
+  - Most powerful/notable Druid as noted by Koru
+- Lilac
+  - Oath of Vengeance Paladin
+- Korrak
+  - Divination specialist that's a Warlock

 ### Groups